kombucha-js/react-rerenderers/README.md

 This actually opens a door for more aggressive optimization.

  🍎 3.
-You can Implement Model-View Controller in a Simpler Way
+Implement Model-View Controller
 ==================================================================

 In the previous section, we have seen that states are actually able to be stored